grantcolley/dipstate/README.md

 #### Transition a State
   * Transitioning to another state completes the state being transition from.
+  * If the state has only one transition state then it will transition to that state when it is set to complete.
   * A delegate is executed to determine whether the state can complete.
 If no delegate has been provided it will return true.
   * **Exit actions** are executed with context.
   * **Status actions** are executed with context after the status has changed.